 Light sensitivity, blurred or double vision, tracers or shadows are all the result of damage to the optic nerve.
 Taking a B12 supplement can improve vision.

 A lack of Vitamin B12 can have a direct impact on the nervous system.
 It may affect the nerves, movement and sensation with the legs and feet.

 Feelings of numbness, pins and needles, decreased sensitivity to touch, vibration or pain may all be symptoms of B12 deficiency.

-Vitamin B12 anemia usually occurs when the digestive system isn’t able to absorb the vitamin.
+Vitamin B12 anaemia usually occurs when the digestive system isn’t able to absorb the vitamin.
 Pernicious anemia is where the body destroys the cells in the stomach that helps to absorb vitamin B12.
 This can lead to problems with the body digesting food and may lead to Crohn’s Disease, bacteria growth in the small intestine or a parasite.